opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 **Non member** is the default role of users of your OpenProject instance who have not been added to a project.
 This only applies if the project has been set as **[public](../user-guide/projects/#set-a-project-to-public)** in the project settings.

+The Non-member role can not be deleted.

 ### Anonymous

 OpenProject allows to share project information with users anonymous users which are not logged in.
 This is helpful to communicate projects goals and activities with a public community.

 > **Note**: This only applies if you disabled the need for authentication for your instance and if the project is set as **public**.

+The Anonymous role can not be deleted.

 ## Customize roles and permissions

 Administrators can customize the roles and the permissions of the different roles in **Administration** -> **Users and permissions** -> **Roles and permissions**.

+### Permissions report

 The permissions report is a good starting point to get and overview of the current configuration.

-### Permissions report

-On the bottom of the roles list page there is a link to the **Permissions report**.
-This shows a grid of existing roles (columns) against permissions (rows); the intersections are ticked if the role has the permission.

-A **Check/uncheck all** checkbox is shown on each role or permission to allow bulk change. **Be careful, this cannot be undone**.
-If you make a mistake, do not save the report.

 ### Create a new role